frenchypeanut/rockside/doc/installation/k8s/README.md

 ### Mysql

-In the db-secret file the base64 value of your host, password and username.
+In the db-secret.yaml file, add the base64 value of your host, password and username.

 ```
 echo -n 'my-host' | base64